Search

 Transfer Credit for the RN to BSN Program

-Webster University may accept up to 90 lower-division credit hours, including lower-division credit hours earned beyond the first associate degree and for credit by examination, for registered nurse (RN) students seeking a bachelor of science in nursing.
+Webster University may accept up to 90 credit hours, including credit hours earned beyond the first associate degree and for credit by examination, for registered nurse (RN) students seeking a Bachelor of Science in nursing.
 This may include credit hours advanced by the community college for licensed practical nurse (LPN) advanced placement.
 Please refer to the nursing department for more information.

 Bachelor of Science in Nursing (BSN)